nh2tran/DeepNovo/README.md

 and testing should be group into separate worker classes.
 Same for the neural network models.

-*If you want to use the models in our PNAS paper, please use the branch PNAS and instructions below.*
+*If you want to use the models in our PNAS paper, please use the branch PNAS and instructions of the project below.*

-### Project: De novo Peptide Sequencing by Deep Learning.
+## Project: De novo Peptide Sequencing by Deep Learning.

-Publication: De novo Peptide Sequencing by Deep Learning.

-(*Proceedings of the National Academy of Sciences, 2017*)
+Publication: De novo Peptide Sequencing by Deep Learning. *Proceedings of the National Academy of Sciences, 2017*.

 Data repository: ftp://massive.ucsd.edu/MSV000081382

-###
+##

 DeepNovo is implemented and tested with Python 2.7 and TensorFlow r0.10.
 In addition, DeepNovo also uses Numpy and Cython.